 Botulinum toxin injections:

-The injection of botulinum toxin A demonstrated in prospective studies significant treatment effects, but is not approved for CPPS.
+The injection of botulinum toxin A demonstrated in prospective studies a significant treatment effect but is not approved for CPPS.

-60% will become symptom-free within 6 months, 20% will show a variable course, and 20% will develop continuous symptoms and chronicity.
-Factors for poor prognosis are: marked (polysymptomatic) complaints, passive or overactive behavior, psychological comorbidity (depression, anxiety, addiction, posttraumatic, suicidality), social withdrawal, and disability.
+Prognosis after initial manifestation: 60% will become symptom-free within six months, 20% will show a variable course, and 20% will develop continuous symptoms and chronicity.
+Factors for poor prognosis are marked (polysymptomatic) complaints, passive or overactive behavior, psychological comorbidity (depression, anxiety, addiction, posttraumatic, suicidality), social withdrawal, and disability.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z